Mango Coulis (Mango Sweet Sauce)

-This easy Mango Coulis Recipe (Mango Sweet Sauce) comes together in under 30 minutes using just 3 ingredients.
-Top this super versatile sauce over overnight oats, cheesecakes, ice cream, or any other dessert of your choice (vegan, gluten-free).
+This easy Mango Coulis Recipe (Mango Sweet Sauce) comes together in under 30 minutes using just three ingredients.
+Top this super versatile sauce over overnight oats, cheesecakes, ice cream, or any other dessert you choose (vegan, gluten-free).

 About Mango Coulis

-Mango Coulis is a sweet sauce loaded with tropical flavors that can be made using fresh or frozen mangoes.
-It is vegan and gluten-free.
+Mango Coulis is a sweet mango sauce loaded with tropical flavors that can be made using fresh or frozen mangoes.

-My easy 3 ingredients mango coulis recipe will give you approximately 2 cups of mango sauce.
-You can easily half, double, or triple the recipe as per your requirements.
+My easy three-ingredient mango coulis recipe makes approximately 2 cups of mango sauce.
+You can easily half, double, or triple the recipe to suit your needs.

 Ingredients

-Mangoes – You can use fresh or frozen ripe mangoes to make the coulis.
+Mangoes – You can make the coulis with fresh or frozen ripe mangoes.
 If using fresh mangoes, be sure to choose ones that are ripe and soft.

-And if using frozen mangoes, make sure to thaw them before using them in this delicious recipe.
+If you are using frozen mangoes, thaw them before using them in this delicious recipe.

-I personally like to use Indian mangoes like Kesar, Alphonso, etc to make the coulis.
-They are super juicy, tasteful, and have fewer fibers.
+I personally like to make the coulis using Indian mangoes like Kesar, Alphonso, etc. They are super juicy, tasteful, and have fewer fibers.
 You can also try Mexican mangoes like Ataulfo.

-Sugar – I like to use granulated white sugar to make coulis as it let the flavor of the fruits shine however, feel free to use brown sugar or cane sugar.
+Sugar – I like to use granulated white sugar to make coulis, as it lets the flavor of the fruits shine.
+However, you can also use brown sugar or cane sugar.

 If the mangoes are too sweet, then reduce the amount of sugar while cooking the sauce.